Tencent-RTC/obs-trtc/README.md

 - OBS with WHIP support, please downlaod from [OBS](https://obsproject.com/)
 - TRTC(Tencent Realt-Time Communication) account, please register at [here](https://trtc.tencentcloud.com/)

+> Note: Currently, OBS WHIP has been merged into the master branch but has not been released yet.
+> You can download it from [here](https://github.com/obsproject/obs-studio/actions/runs/5227109208?pr=7926).

 Next, you need to create a TRTC application and generate a bearer token for WHIP.